varnishcache/varnish-cache/doc/sphinx/phk/cheri2.rst

-This is 100% safe, because nobody else can get to a pipe created with ``pipe(2)``, but there is no way CHERI could spot that to make an execption, so reading pointers out of a filedescriptor, cause fully justified core-dumps.
+This is 100% safe, because nobody else can get to a pipe created with ``pipe(2)``, but there is no way CHERI could spot that to make an exception, so reading pointers out of a filedescriptor, cause fully justified core-dumps.

 If the poll-waiter was actually relevant, the proper fix would be